Johnny DuPree: Elections

 In the Democratic primary of the 2011 Mississippi gubernatorial election, DuPree faced businessman and future Clarksdale mayor Bill Luckett and two minor candidates.
 Despite a significant fundraising disadvantage, on August 23, 2011, DuPree defeated Luckett by 179,748 votes (43.6%) to 161,833 (39.2%).
 He lost to Republican nominee Phil Bryant in the general election on November 8, 2011.

 In his 2013 mayoral re-election bid, DuPree faced fourth ward councilman Dave Ware, a Republican who ran as an independent, along with three minor candidates.
 In the June 4 election, DuPree was believed to be the winner by 37 votes out of over 9,600 cast, but concerns were raised about possible voter fraud, eligibility of some voters, and the fact that the city clerk left ballots unsecured in city hall the night before the election.
 Ware filed an election challenge on June 24, and a special judge was appointed by the state Supreme Court to hear the case.
-The jury initially found in favor of Ware in a 9-3 vote, the bare minimum for a verdict, however after Judge William Coleman polled the jurors, the count shifted to 8-4 and a mistrial was declared.
+The jury initially found in favor of Ware in a 9–3 vote, the bare minimum for a verdict, however after Judge William Coleman polled the jurors, the count shifted to 8-4 and a mistrial was declared.

 After a new election was ordered, another dispute arose over choosing replacements for two election commissioners who resigned.
 Ultimately, a clean slate of commissioners was chosen to oversee the special election.
 On election day, one precinct's ballot box was returned unsealed and, despite state law stating boxes must be locked and sealed at the precinct, the ballots were counted anyway.
 In the end, DuPree again narrowly bested Ware, this time by a margin of 217 votes.

 In 2017, DuPree was defeated in a bid for a fifth consecutive term as mayor, losing to Toby Barker, a Republican member of the state House of Representatives, who ran as an independent.

-In 2019, DuPree ran for Secretary of State of Mississippi and won the Democrat nomination in August.
+In 2019, DuPree ran for Secretary of State of Mississippi and won the Democratic nomination in August.
 He lost the November 2019 general election to Republican candidate Michael Watson.

 In 2021, DuPree announced his candidacy for Mississippi's 4th congressional district in the 2022 midterm elections.
 He lost to Mike Ezell.

+Mississippi Senate

+After a court-mandated, mid-decennial reapportionment, DuPree was elected to the Mississippi Senate in November 2025, defeating Republican candidate Anna Rush, in order to gain a seat that was previously held by the incumbent Chris Johnson.
+DuPree's win, along with another Democratic victory the same night, broke the Republican supermajority in the Mississippi Senate for the first time in six years.